How it works

 6 Scanners

-Six real-time scanners watching distinct patterns of institutional activity — dark pool prints, options flow, block trades, after-hours moves, and more — across thousands of US-listed tickers.
+Six real-time scanners watching distinct patterns of institutional activity, hidden exchange orders, options flow, block trades, after-hours moves, and more, across thousands of US-listed tickers.

 Common questions